-Like every celebrity party, some of the guests have a tendency to go a little bit diva.
-Harry Potter’s tendency to evade rules often ends up with The Boy Who Lived becoming more like The Boy Who Drops House Points Like It’s Going Out of Style.
+Like every celebrity party, some of the guests have a tendency to exhibit diva-ish behaviour from time to time.
+Harry Potter’s evasion of school rules often ends up with The Boy Who Lived becoming more like The Boy Who Drops House Points Like It’s Going Out of Style.

 You have the strictest ever head of house

 Gryffindor’s head of house is one tough witch.
-Minerva McGonagall is a force to be reckoned with, and unlike certain other heads of house, (cough, Professor Snape, cough) she isn’t exactly indulgent when it comes to rewarding her students.
+Minerva McGonagall is a force to be reckoned with, and unlike certain other heads of houses, (hello, Professor Snape) she isn’t exactly indulgent when it comes to rewarding her students.
 Gryffindors have to work really hard to earn her approval.

 The Sorting Hat says it best itself: ‘You might belong in Gryffindor, where dwell the brave at heart, their daring nerve and chivalry set Gryffindors apart.’
 No pressure, then.

-It certainly is a compliment to be described as chivalrous – and definitely a good note to put on your CV or online dating profile.
+It certainly is a compliment to be described as chivalrous – and definitely a good note to put on your CV.
 However, students at Hogwarts have to deal with a lot of dangerous stuff, and in Gryffindor there is a bit of an expectation to save the day.
 Sure, you can probably put a glass over a spider without flinching, but could you do the same so easily with Lord Voldemort?

 You’re always going to be targeted more than the other houses

-It’s bad enough you’re known as ‘the brave ones’, but there’s also the added pressure of the fact that Harry bloomin’ Potter is essentially Gryffindor’s poster boy.
-A nice fact to brag about at parties, but don’t forget that Harry has been a target ever since he was still in nappies.
+It’s bad enough you’re known as ‘the brave ones’, but there’s also the added pressure that the very-often-targeted Harry Potter is essentially Gryffindor’s poster boy.

 If it’s not Sirius Black slicing his way through the common room portrait to get to his godson, it’s Lord Voldemort trying to kill him (again).
-While Hufflepuffs have a nice evening in, Gryffindors most likely lie awake in bed wondering when next Death Eater is going to pay a visit.
+While Hufflepuffs have a nice evening in, Gryffindors probably spent most of the Harry Potter books wondering what on earth is going to happen next.

 The Fat Lady is not the greatest security guard

 If she’s not off out drinking wine in a different portrait, she’ll sometimes just pretend you’ve got the wrong password for a laugh.
 Or she’ll just be asleep.
-You had one job, Fat Lady!
+Oh well.
+Apart from that, Gryffindor life is pretty great!